SpinnerX/6502-Emulator.deprecated/NOTES.md

 `https://www.masswerk.at/6502/6502_instruction_set.html` - this is the 6502 reference link.
 What this link has is at the bottom of the page.
 A link that redirects you to other source links to archived pdf's, datasheets, etc. Containing information about the 6502 cpu.

+`http://6502.org/documents/datasheets/` - Reference link to datasheets, and other information in related to micro-controllers.
+To better understand how cpu's work, by starting with understanding how the 6502 cpu operates.

 `http://archive.6502.org/datasheets/gte_microcircuits_data_book_jan_1984.pdf` - this is one of the archived PDF's from the link on the bottom page in the previous link shown above.
 This link redirects you to a PDF containing information about microprocessors, microcomputers, peripherals, and etc.